Maria Theresa of Spain: Death

 Queen Maria Theresa didn't enjoy this renewed favour for long.
 On 20 July 1683, the royal couple returned from a royal tour of the fortresses built by Vauban in Burgundy.
-The Queen was reported to be in excellent health, although she had put on a little weight; she was expected to be delighted by the progress of the work on the gardens of Versailles.
+The Queen was reported to be in excellent health, although she had gained minimal weight; she was expected to be delighted by the progress of the work on the gardens of Versailles.

 A few days later, Maria Theresa complained of fever and no longer left her apartments.
 An abscess was discovered on her left armpit.
 Antoine d'Aquin, the Premier médecin du roi, and Guy-Crescent Fagon took charge of the matter in the face of this purplish and purulent abscess.
 The King's physician convinced the Queen's physician of the urgent need for bloodletting.
 A surgeon to the Queen, Pierre Gervais, opposed it, saying that it would be the death of his mistress.
 The Queen was bled all the same and the abscess, instead of being incised, was vainly fought with moist plasters, remedies that weakened her.

 On 30 July 1683, Maria Theresa, feeling increasingly ill, requested the Blessed Sacrament, but the doctors administered emetic wine to her.
-At 3 p.m. the Queen succumbed before there was time to administer the Anointing of the sick.
+At 3 p.m. the Queen succumbed before there was time to administer the anointing of the sick.
 Her last words were: "Since I have been Queen, I have had only one happy day".

 Marc-Antoine Charpentier composed dramatic motets H.409, H.189, H.331 for her grandiose funeral and Jean-Baptiste Lully performed his Dies irae and De profundis, while Bossuet delivered the funeral oration.

 Upon her death, Louis XIV said: "This is the first chagrin she has ever given me".
 Barely two months after these grand ceremonies, the King secretly married his last mistress, whom he nicknamed in private "Saint Françoise": Madame de Maintenon.
 The latter affected to wear mourning and to show a crestfallen expression, while the King almost immediately resumed his entertainment.

 When the royal tombs in the Basilica of Saint-Denis were ransacked during the French Revolution, they were opened and looted on 15 October 1793, and the remains buried in a common grave outside the church.
 During the Bourbon Restoration, after 1815, the bones and ashes buried in the two graves outside the basilica were recovered and, no longer able to be attributed by name, were interred together in an ossuary in the crypt.